ROBOTIS-GIT/emanual/docs/en/dxl/protocol2.md

 {% capture howto_backup %}
 **Note**
 - See [Backup and Restore](/docs/en/software/dynamixel/dynamixel_wizard2/#backup-and-restore) for more details.
-- RAM area can be restored by configuring the **Startup Configuration(60)** address.
-Refer to the [Restoring RAM Area](/docs/en/software/dynamixel/dynamixel_wizard2/#restoring-ram-area) for more information.
+- RAM data can be restored by configuring the **Startup Configuration(60)** setting.
+Refer to [Restoring RAM Area](/docs/en/software/dynamixel/dynamixel_wizard2/#restoring-ram-area) for more information.
 {% endcapture %}

 <div class="notice">{{ howto_backup | markdownify}}</div>